 Enrollment pattern after acceptance into the program:

-At the end of the second year curriculum in the School of Medicine, students in this program defer continuation in the medical school curriculum and devote full-time enrollment toward completion of requirements for the Ph.D. degree.
-A "typical student" will require three years to complete these requirements depending on the nature of the research problem.
+At the end of the second year curriculum in the School of Medicine, students in this program defer continuation in the medical school curriculum and devote full-time enrollment toward completion of requirements for the physician scientist degree.
+A "typical student" will require four years to complete these requirements depending on the nature of the research problem.

 How to Apply

-Currently students apply through the American Medical College Application Service (AMCAS) indicating their request to apply to the MD/PhD program.
-Applicants to the MD/PhD program must upload any reference letters through the AMCAS application.
-Applications submitted after October 1 will not be considered.
+Currently students apply through the Texas Medical & Dental Schools Application Service; (TMDSAS - Follow for link) indicating their request to apply to the MD/PhD program.
+Applicants to the MD/PhD program must upload any reference letters through the TMDSAS application.
+Applications submitted after November 1 will not be considered.

-After a student has applied to AMCAS, the selection committees from both schools invite selected applicants for interviews.
+After a student has applied to TMDSAS, and submitted the School of Medicine secondary application, the selection committees from both schools invite selected applicants for interviews.
 The MD/PhD interviews are coordinated through the School of Medicine's Admissions Office.
 The interview is tailored to match the interests of the applicant and will include one or more faculty members from the MD/PhD operating committee and the GSBS Senior Associate Dean.
 Additional details of the review process are described in the program guidelines below.
 Previous research experience, publications and motivation will be key features in the evaluation.

 Applicants to the M.D./Ph.D. program must meet both School of Medicine and Graduate School of Biomedical Sciences admissions requirements, including the School of Medicine requirement to be a U.S. citizen or permanent resident.
-More information regarding School of Medicine admission requirements is available on their website: http://www.ttuhsc.edu/medicine/admissions/reqs.aspx
+More information regarding School of Medicine admission requirements is available on their website.